Alix de Lannoy

-Countess Alix de Lannoy (née Alix della Faille de Leverghem; 20 September 1941 – 26 August 2012) was a Belgian noblewoman and the mother of Hereditary Grand Duchess Stéphanie of Luxembourg.
+Countess Alix de Lannoy (née Alix della Faille de Leverghem; 20 September 1941 – 26 August 2012) was a Belgian noblewoman and the mother of Stephanie, Grand Duchess of Luxembourg.

 Biography

 Alix was a daughter of Baron Harold della Faille de Leverghem, a member of an Antwerp family ennobled in 1614, and Countess Madeleine de Brouchoven de Bergeyck.
 One of the ancestors of Alix de Lannoy was Hélène Fourment, Countess de Bergeyck.

 Alix married Count Philippe de Lannoy in 1965 and had eight children.
 Their youngest child, Countess Stéphanie, married Guillaume, Hereditary Grand Duke of Luxembourg, on 20 October 2012.

 She was living at the Lannoys' ancestral Château de Hun in Anvaing, where she was the honorary librarian of the municipal library.

 The countess died following a sudden stroke on 26 August 2012, at the age of 70.
 The Grand Ducal Family of Luxembourg released a statement, "Their Royal Highnesses Prince Guillaume, the Grand Duke, the Grand Duchess and the whole family join in the pain of the Count de Lannoy and his beloved family with our sincere and deepest regret."

 The funeral of Countess Alix de Lannoy was held in Frasnes-lez-Anvaing, Belgium, attended by members of the Luxembourger and Belgian royal families.